timolai-andrievich/nlp-assignments/assignment3/README.md

 To generate submission files, run `python3 generate_test_predictions.py`.
 To get metrics, run/see [`metrics.ipynb`](metrics.ipynb) as a Jupyter notebook.

+Fine-tuned [BERT](tandrievich/google-bert-finetuned) and [LaBSE](https://huggingface.co/tandrievich/LaBSE-finetuned) models are also available through HuggingFace API, and can be tried online on corresponding pages.

 ## Repository structure

 - `data/` - data used for training/testing.